-A political scientist and writer, I research contentious politics, civil society, public opinion, and labor/gender politics with a focus on contemporary China.
+I research contentious politics, civil society, repression, and citizenship with a focus on contemporary China.

-I graduated with distinction from Oxford University (M.Phil. in Development Studies and D.Phil in Politics), where I studied as a Rhodes Scholar.
-Prior to joining the department, I was a Walter H. Shorenstein Postdoctoral Fellow at Stanford University.
-I was also a Predoctoral Fellow at the Massachusetts Institute of Technology.
-My research has been supported by the Harold Hyam Wingate Foundation, the Chiang Ching Kuo Foundation, and the Rhodes Trust.
+She holds a D.Phil. in Politics and an M.Phil.
+In Development Studies with distinction from Oxford University, where she studied as a Rhodes Scholar.
+She was previously a Walter H. Shorenstein Postdoctoral Fellow at Stanford University and a Predoctoral Fellow at the Massachusetts Institute of Technology.
+Her research has been supported by the Harold Hyram Wingate Foundation and the Social Sciences and Humanities Research Council of Canada.

 TEaching & Service

 Social Movements & Contentious Politics